André Bergdølmo: Club career

 Bergdølmo started his playing career in Skjetten, and went from there to Lillestrøm in 1991, where he gradually became known as one of the best defenders in Norway.
 After six seasons at Åråsen, he went to Norwegian champion team Rosenborg in the spring of 1997.
 This move was controversial, and Bergdølmo fell out of favour with the Lillestrøm fans.
 The same year he made his national team debut.

 Bergdølmo won four league titles with Rosenborg, and was ever-present for Norway at the Euro 2000.
-After the European Championships he was bought by Dutch giants Ajax.
+After the European Championships, he was bought by Dutch giants Ajax.
 Used as a central defender, he helped to win the Dutch league title in 2002.
-In the summer of 2003 he moved on to German team Borussia Dortmund, where he played for two seasons before signing with F.C.
-Copenhagen in the summer of 2005.
-He made his debut for F.C.
-Copenhagen in a match against FC Nordsjælland on 31 July 2005, and his last match for the club was an UEFA Champions League match in Group F against Scottish Celtic on 26 September 2006.
+In the summer of 2003, he moved on to German team Borussia Dortmund, where he played for two seasons, before signing with Copenhagen in the summer of 2005.
+He made his debut for Copenhagen in a match against Nordsjælland on 31 July 2005, and his last match for the club was an UEFA Champions League match in Group F against Scottish Celtic on 26 September 2006.
 He reached 53 appearances for Copenhagen, scoring five goals, four of which on penalty.

 He moved to Strømsgodset on 15 March 2007, where he signed a two-year contract.
 He retired at the end of the 2008 season, but would continue playing sporadically for Sørum on the eighth tier of Norwegian football.